Exclusive: Autogrill submitted a bid for Elior's Areas business - source

 Analysts value Areas - which has core earnings of about 200 million euros - at 7.5 to 10 times earnings before interest, tax, depreciation and amortization (EBITDA) compared to 8 to 11 times for Autogrill or Britain’s SSP Group Plc (SSPG.L).

+Shares in Elior have more than halved from mid-2017 highs following several profit warnings and the firm’s market capitalization has fallen to below 2.5 billion euros.

+The company’s return on equity, at 2.25 percent, is the lowest in the Thomson Reuters Europe Restaurant and Bars index. ($1 = 0.8802 euros)

-Reporting by Paola Arosio, writing by Giulio Piovaccari; editing by Giselda Vagnoni
+Reporting by Paola Arosio, writing by Giulio Piovaccari; Editing by Keith Weir